Do You Need 20% Down To Buy A Home?

 Military Housing Assistance Fund

-The total amount of cash that you have to pay in order to buy a home includes not only your down payment, but also fees such as closing costs.
+The total amount of cash that you have to pay in order to buy a home includes your down payment, and fees such as closing costs.
 The MHAF offers servicemembers funds to help cover closing costs, reducing the total amount you need to pay.

 Help For Disabled Veterans